gitlabhq/gitlabhq/PROCESS.md

 When a regression is found:
 1. Create an issue describing the problem in the most detailed way possible
+1. If possible, provide links to real examples and how to reproduce the problem
 1. Label the issue properly, using the [team label](../CONTRIBUTING.md#team-labels-ci-discussion-edge-platform-etc), the [subject label](../CONTRIBUTING.md#subject-labels-wiki-container-registry-ldap-api-etc) and any other label that may apply in the specific case
 1. Add the ~bug and ~regression labels
-1. Add the proper milestone
+1. Add the proper milestone and priority label:
-1. If possible, provide links to real examples and how to reproduce the problem
+  - If the issue is for a feature that was introduced in the previous release. label with the previous milestone and ~"Next Patch Release"
+  - If the issue is for a feature that is introduced in a RC version for the current release, label with the current milestone and ~"Deliverable"

-Feel free to put ~"Next Patch Release" label to the issue so the fix can start as soon as possible.
+When a new issue is found, the fix should start as soon as possible.
 You can ping the Engineering Manager or the Product Manager for the relative area to make them aware of the issue earlier.
-They will analyze the priority and take proper actions if needed.
+They will analyze the priority and change it if needed.

 ## Release retrospective and kickoff